font/k8s-example-apps/pacman-nodejs-app/docs/pacman-nodejs-app-federated-multicloud.md

     '{"spec":{"clusterNames": ["gke-us-west1", "az-us-central1", "aws-us-east1"]}}'
 ```

-Wait until the pacman deployment shows 9 pods available, 3 in each cluster:
+Wait until the pacman deployment shows 11 pods available, 5 on GKE and 3 in
+Azure and AWS:

 ```bash
 ./tools/mckubectl/mckubectl get deploy pacman
 ```

+## Create Load Balancer

+You can load balance to the pacman application using DNS or an L7 load
+balancer.
+Follow the instructions below for your preferred choice.

+## DNS

 #### Create DNS records